-Discussion: For Boolean negotiations (i.e., keys taking the values Yes or No), the accepting party MUST answer with the same key and the result of the negotiation when the received value does not determine that result by itself.
+Discussion: For Boolean negotiations the accepting party MUST answer with the same key and the result of the negotiation when the received value does not determine that result by itself.
 The last value transmitted becomes the negotiation result.
 The rules for selecting the value to answer with are expressed as Boolean functions of the value received, and the value that the accepting party would have selected if given a choice.
 Specifically, the two cases in which answers are OPTIONAL are: The Boolean function is "AND" and the value "No" is received.
 The outcome of the negotiation is "No".
 The Boolean function is "OR" and the value "Yes" is received.
 The outcome of the negotiation is "Yes".
-Responses are REQUIRED in all other cases, and the value chosen and sent by the acceptor becomes the outcome of the negotiation.InitialR2T, DataSequenceInOrder, DataPDUInOrder each have the result function OR.
-ImmediateData has the result function AND.
+Responses are REQUIRED in all other cases, and the value chosen and sent by the acceptor becomes the outcome of the negotiation.
+InitialR2T, DataSequenceInOrder, DataPDUInOrder each have the result function OR.
+Immediate Data has the result function AND.